rzinkstok/agc_clock/README.md

 sudo /tools/Xilinx/Vivado/2019.1/data/xicom/cable_drivers/lin64/install_script/install_drivers/install_drivers
 ```

-Also, make sure that the virtual machine supports USB 3.0.
+Also, if working on a virtual machine, make sure USB 3.0 support is enabled.

 Check that the device is properly recognized:
 - Set the Styx boot mode to boot from JTAG (jumper JP1 only between 1 and 2)